simbo1905/thinbus-srp-js/README.md

 the server and they are saved into the database keyed by the users email.

-**Note** Always use browser developer tools to inspect what you actually post to the server and only post the values shown in the sequence diagram and as defined in the [SRP design page](http://srp.stanford.edu/design.html).
-It is a protocol violation and a violation of the protocol to have a security bug where the raw password is accidently transmitted to the server even if it is ignored by the server.
+**Note** Always use browser developer tools to inspect what you actually post to the server and only post the values shown in the sequence diagram as defined in the [SRP design page](http://srp.stanford.edu/design.html).
+It is a protocol violation and security bug if the raw password is accidently transmitted to the server even if it is ignored by the server.

 The following sequence diagram shows how to login a registered user.